 That national narrative was on full display in the Arirang Mass Games (theme: The Glorious Country) that we attended in 2018.
 The multi-act precision gymnastics and music display involved tens of thousands of child and adult performers who, after two months of practice, showed near-perfect coordination.

-Green agrees the regime is stable, although he admits that external factors such as a major outbreak of COVID-19 and a resulting trade and travel lockdown could “bring about popular expressions of discontent.”
+Green agrees the regime is stable, although he admits that external factors such as a major outbreak of the coronavirus disease, called COVID-19, and a resulting trade and travel lockdown could “bring about popular expressions of discontent.”